Current Grantee Updates (click on cohort year to learn more)

 Erika Lee, “Contemplative Spaces in the Formation of Compassionate Leaders and Communities: A National Cohort” (Women of Wonder!, New York, NY)

-The goal of this group is to cultivate connection among ministry leaders who would like to explore the relationship between contemplative practices in the formation of compassionate leaders and communities.
-A question we will be focusing our time around is: How do we embody compassion into relationships to create contemplative spaces of listening for women struggling with faith and church life so that they can emerge and thrive as compassionate leaders in their (urban) communities?
+Fall 2023: The goal of this group is to cultivate connection among ministry leaders who would like to explore the relationship between contemplative practices in the formation of compassionate leaders and communities.
+A question they will be focusing our time around is: How do we embody compassion into relationships to create contemplative spaces of listening for women struggling with faith and church life so that they can emerge and thrive as compassionate leaders in their (urban) communities?
 This will inform a secondary exploration of developing a roadmap or signposts for how compassion can be developed within organizations, Christian or otherwise.

 Oluwatoyin (Toyin) Omolola, “Youth Ministry in Cosmopolitan Cities” (Timothy Project / DSI International, New York, NY)

-Many youth leaders of Nigerian churches in different cities in the USA have expressed the challenges they experience in ensuring that they are able to function effectively in their ability to impart to their youth Christian values that result in stronger youth ministries and spiritual development.
-There are different layers of challenges that include societal norms, cultural integration, time and the general monotony associated with the styles of different ministries which discourages the youth (ages 13-30y) from full engagement.
-Our goal is to bring five youth leaders together to discuss and explore creative ways that they can revamp their youth ministries as leaders with a view to building spiritually strong and confident individuals and viable youth ministries.
-We hope that at the end of the year, we will be better equipped to lead and disciple the youth in our care and if possible, create a program that can be sustained in our churches.
-Key questions we ask are: 1.
+The group’s goal is to bring five youth leaders together to discuss and explore creative ways that they can revamp their youth ministries as leaders with a view to building spiritually strong and confident individuals and viable youth ministries.
+They hope that at the end of the year, they will be better equipped to lead and disciple the youth in their care and if possible, create a program that can be sustained in our churches.
+Key questions asked are: 1.
 How do we make Christianity and spirituality desirable for youth in our communities?
 2. What are creative ways that youth can thrive in as people of faith in the city?

 COLLABORATIVE SEED GRANTS